-The 3d Battalion, 31st Infantry, commanded by Lieutenant Colonel William R. Reilly, arrived that afternoon, followed by the 57th Field Artillery Battalion, commanded by Lieutenant Colonel Raymond Embree.
-MacLean put Embree's battalion-which was minus its Battery C-into a bivouac area near the hamlet of Sinhung-ni, just south Pungnyuri-gang inlet.
+LtCol Randolph S. D. Lockwood, Commanding Officer, 2d Battalion, 7th Marines, had allowed his headquarters to become separated from his rifle companies.
+On 27 November, on orders from Col Litzenberg, he attempted to afternoon, followed by the 57th Field Artillery Battalion, commanded by Lieutenant Colonel Raymond Embree.
+MacLean put Embree's battalion-which was minus its Battery C-into a bivouac area near the hamlet of Sinhung-ni, just south of Pungnyuri-gang inlet.
 The two firing batteries were positioned on the south side of the inlet on low ground surrounded on three sides by ridges.
 Embree placed his artillery headquarters a mile or so farther south on the slope of Hill 1456.
-Battery D of the 15th Antiaircraft Automatic Weapons Battalion, with four full-track M19 weapons carriers mounting dual 40mm guns and four half-tracked M16 carriers bearing quad .50-caliber machine guns, was set up close to Embree's headquarters.
+Battery D of the Antiaircraft Automatic 15th Weapons Battalion, with four fulltrack M19 weapons carriers mounting dual 40mm guns and four half-tracked M16 carriers bearing quad .50-caliber machine guns, was set up close to Embree's headquarters.